ZahinGausee/Levis-Marketplace/README.md

 # Levi's Marketplace E-commerce Website

 Welcome to the **Levi's Marketplace**!
 This is a fully functional e-commerce website built with Django (backend) and React (frontend), offering users an easy and secure shopping experience.
 Users can browse products, select sizes, make payments, and track orders.
+It will have three modules: general visitors, users, and the admin.

 ## Key Features